YassineMankai/Blog/exampleSite/content/blogs/Lab1.md

 ---
 title: 'IGD301: Lab 1 & 2'
-description: Setup a blog and a unity project
+content: Setup a blog and a unity project
-draft: false

 ---
 ## Context